Harold Perrineau: Career

 Perrineau voiced the title character from Marvel's Blade anime series on G4 in January 2012.
 He was cast to play the character of Damon Pope, the main antagonist of season 5 of the hit show Sons of Anarchy.

 Perrineau starred as Stevie, the bass player, in the TBS comedy Wedding Band, which ran from 2012 to 2013.

 Perrineau starred as Manny, an angelic messenger, in Constantine, the short-lived 2015 television series based on the DC Comics/Vertigo character John Constantine.

 He made his Broadway debut in the Roundabout Theatre Company production of Anton Chekov's The Cherry Orchard, adapted by Stephen Karam.
 The play ran from September 2016 to December 4, 2016.
 Perrineau played Lopakhin, with Diane Lane as Ranevskaya.
 Also in 2016, Perrineau co-starred in the Amazon Studios legal series Goliath.

 From 2017 to 2022, Perrineau played Dean, a man on the autism spectrum and the brother of Desna, in TNT's Claws.
 He won the award for Outstanding Supporting Actor in a Drama Series at the NAACP Awards.

 In May 2021, Deadline announced that Perrineau would lead the cast of the forthcoming in the MGM+ science fiction horror television series From.
 The first season of the series was released globally in 2022.
 The second season of From premiered on April 23, 2023.
 The third season of From premiered on September 22, 2024.
-A fourth season of From has been announced and is speculated to be released in 2026.
+The fourth season of From was released on April 19th 2026.
 Perrineau has received critical acclaim for his performance on From.

 In November 2022, Perrineau signed with Independent Artist Group for representation.

 In December 2024, Perrineau was announced as a cast member in independent drama Out Come The Wolves based on the Rancid 1995 album of the same name.